-Geographic scaling of D-MRV follows conventional carbon projects: With first successful small-scale implementations of digitally monitored projects in India, one actor envisages the use of sensors for cookstoves to be expanded to African countries, where ample experience with conventional carbon projects already exists.
+Geographic scaling of D-MRV follows conventional carbon projects: With the first successful small-scale implementations of digitally monitored projects in India, one actor envisages the use of sensors for cookstoves to be expanded to African countries, where ample experience with conventional carbon projects already exists.

-Expected economies of scale are strongly technology-dependent and focus either on hardware or processes, depending on legacy operations.
+Expected economies of scale are heavily technology-dependent and focus either on hardware or processes, depending on legacy operations.

-With cook stoves, the cost for dedicated measuring hardware is expected to decrease considerably over time: The use of dedicated sensors for cookstove activity monitoring is a new development, limited to small scales until now.
+With cookstoves, the cost of dedicated measuring hardware is expected to decrease considerably over time: The use of dedicated sensors for cookstove activity monitoring is a new development, limited to small-scale projects until now.
 Hardware is therefore expensive and has not been cost-optimized yet.
 However, economies of scale in sensor procurement are expected.
 Anticipated cost reductions may be up to 80%.
 The switch to cheaper hardware will in turn expedite upscaling.